Minor fire breaks out at Delhi's Parikrama restaurant, no one injured | Law-Order

 No one was injured in the incident, they said.

-A call about the fire at the restaurant was received around 5:33 pm.
-It was found that the fire broke out in a chimney, Delhi Fire Services director Atul Garg said.
+A call about fire at the restaurant was received around 5.33 pm.
+It was found that the fire had broken out in a chimney, Delhi Fire Services director Atul Garg said.

 Six fire tenders were rushed to the spot and the fire was doused in half-an-hour, he said.